thefrontside/bigtest/website/docs/interactors/1-quick-start.md

   </TabItem>
 </Tabs>

+This is just a sneak peak of what is possible!
 By the time you're done reading through our guide, you'll be able to write and use such interactors.

 ## Next steps